Dr Marco Davare

 Biography

-Dr Marco Davare is a Senior Lecturer in Physiotherapy at King’s College London.
-He is a qualified physiotherapist from Université catholique de Louvain (UCLouvain, Belgium), has an MSc in Biomedical Sciences and obtained a PhD in Neurosciences in 2008 (UCLouvain).
+Dr Marco Davare is a Reader in Neurophysiology at King’s College London.
+Dr Davare is the KCL lead on TReND, a Horizon Europe MSCA-DN, which includes collaborators from the Institute of Psychiatry Psychology & Neuroscience, the Faculty of Nursing, Midwifery and Palliative Care and six other European universities.
+He has a BSc in Physiotherapy and Rehabilitation from Université catholique de Louvain (UCLouvain, Belgium), an MSc in Biomedical Sciences and obtained a PhD in Neurosciences in 2008 (UCLouvain).
 Dr Davare then joined the UCL Queen Square Institute of Neurology, University College London, as a Wellcome funded post-doctoral fellow.
 In 2012, he was awarded a prestigious BBSRC David Phillips Fellowship and built his first lab combining non-invasive brain stimulation and virtual reality environments for studying cortical mechanisms underpinning the sensorimotor control of skilled hand movements.
 He then moved to KU Leuven (Belgium) as Associate Professor, funded by an FWO Odysseus programme.
 In 2019, he co-founded a Digital Health and Smart Technologies research centre, sourcing UKRI World Class Laboratories funds at Brunel University London, where he holds an Honorary Readership.

 Dr Davare’s current research interests sit at the interface between movement neurophysiology and cognitive neuroscience.
-Specifically, he investigates visuo-tactile sensory integration parameters used for skilled movement guidance, which in turn inform perception of the surrounding environment.
-The general scope of his work is to provide a better understanding of the cortical biomarkers underlying skilled sensorimotor control in health and disease, and to integrate these neurophysiological biomarkers into smart technology-driven rehabilitation of patients suffering from sensorimotor disorders.
-This line of research was funded by a BBSRC David Phillips fellowship, an FWO Odysseus programme grant, and more recently a responsive-mode BBSRC project grant for a total of £2.5M as principal investigator.
+Specifically, he investigates visuo-tactile sensorimotor processing underlying skilled movement guidance, which in turn informs perception of the surrounding environment.
+The general scope of his work is to provide a better understanding of the cortical biomarkers underlying skilled sensorimotor control in health and disease, using advanced transcranial magnetic stimulation protocols, and to integrate these neurophysiological biomarkers into smart technology-driven rehabilitation of patients suffering from movement disorders.
+This line of research was funded by a BBSRC David Phillips fellowship, an FWO Odysseus programme grant, responsive-mode BBSRC and MRC project grants, and recently a Horizon Europe MSCA-DN for a total of £3.1M as principal investigator.

 Research